A lobster dinner with a wedge of lemon. Shallow DOF, focus on lobster's head.

 With over 30 restaurants between Perkin’s Cove and the beach, Ogunquit has so many wonderful choices.
 Most require RESERVATIONS during peak hours so please plan ahead and contact the restaurants directly for reservations.
 Always let them know The Trellis House sent you!

 Let us address a subject of the utmost importance that nearly all our guests ask…(after exclaiming after breakfast that they will never eat again) …”Where is the best lobster roll?”
-This is a very touchy subject here in our parts but never let it be said we don’t have strong food opinions.
-Here are ours:
+This is a very touchy subject here in our parts but never let it be said we don’t have food opinions.
+Here are a few of ours in no particular order:

 Eventide Oyster Co.
 (Portland) – A revival of the great American oyster bar and a James Beard winner.
-Don’t miss the brown butter lobster roll on a bao bun.
-Like nothing you have ever had. www.eventideoysterco.com
+Don’t miss the brown butter lobster roll on a bao bun. www.eventideoysterco.com

-High Roller (Portland) – Old school vibe serving traditional and innovative Lobster rolls, fries and corndogs not to be beat.
-Quintessentially Maine. www.highrollerlobster.com
+High Roller (Portland) – Old school vibe serving innovative Lobster rolls, fries and corndogs not to be beat. www.highrollerlobster.com

 Glen and Laurence’s Favorite Restaurants…That You Can Walk To (please note that we are trying to keep it real with our comments)